Playfulness over specs. A series that captures the freedom of skiing and snowboarding | THE NORTH FACE "LAYBACK"

 On the other hand, Kawaguchi, as a craftsman working for the handmade ski brand "estuary shapes," has shed light on skiing culture from both the perspectives of terrain and equipment.

-What the two have in common is that they are "shapers," people who shape snow and gear with their own hands, creating something worth playing with.
+What the two have in common is that they are "shapers" who create value for play by shaping snow and gear with their own hands.

-The creation of this "playground" took five days.
-Together with a dozen local staff members, they shaped the natural terrain without destroying it, making the most of it.
+This "playground" creation process lasted five days.
+Together with more than a dozen local staff members, they shaped the playground while making use of the natural terrain without destroying it.

 And after they're done skiing, they clean up the slope so that no one leaves any traces and return it to its original state.
 There's no efficiency, no results, and no profit.
 But it's this "waste" that makes the time spent on the snowy mountains surprisingly fulfilling.